Question: What is dental amalgam?

 Can discolor the tooth around the filling making it appear gray or black

 Are an unsightly and potentially unhealthy alternative to modern restorative dentistry

-Call us today to find out if you are a candidate for replacing your old silver fillings with new white ones!
+Call today to find out if you're a candidate for replacing your old silver fillings with natural tooth colored composite resins (fillings).